MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/azure-ai-search-with-user-authorization.png" alt-text="Architectural diagram showing that to secure the documents in Azure AI Search, each document includes user authentication, which is returned in the result set.":::

-Because the authorization isn't natively contained in Azure AI Search, when you change the users and their authorizations in Entra ID, you need to update the document's access control with new user information you provide.
+Because the authorization isn't natively contained in Azure AI Search, when you use process document access control using the technique illustrated in this procedure, you need to:

+* Create a field in your index to contain the users or groups who have access to the document.
+* Update the field with those details.
+* Reindex when that information changes.

-In this article, the process of securing documents in Azure AI Search, is provided through _example_ scripts which you as the search administrator would run.
+In this article, the process of securing documents in Azure AI Search, is made possible with _example_ scripts which you as the search administrator would run.
 You can take these scripts and apply your own security and productionizing requirements to scale to your needs.

 ## Prerequisites